atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 62 ]
 served by those who were less connoisseurs than himself.
 The gentlemen spent the evening with us at home.
 We had a little concert, and Maitland displayed the greatest taste in that accomplishment, though he is no performer, nor has he the least voice.
 It is now sometime since I became acquainted with him, and though his whole conduct has been expressive of his honouring me with a preference, yet he never ventured to declare his passion till last Saturday, while we were at the opera.
-He could not have fixed upon a better place, for the melting strains of a Bernasconi would tune even a savage’s breast to harmo- ny.
+He could not have fixed upon a better place, for the melting strains of a Bernasconi would tune even a savage’s breast to harmony.
 [ 63 ]
-ny, how much more so then must they render my heart susceptible of soft impressions?
+how much more so then must they render my heart susceptible of soft impressions?
 I listened to his pleasing tale, and, as I hate disguise, was not ashamed to own that I felt an equal passion for him; but referred him to Lord Spencer for a final answer.
 You desire I will send you a sketch of his person, your commands shall be obeyed, though I know myself to be a very bad limner : — He is about my brother’s height, and rather inclined to en bon point, is exceedingly well proportioned, though not the least handsome.
-He has that kind of face which is more striking than beauty in a man; his eyes are dark,
+He has that kind of face which is more striking than beauty in a man; his eyes are
 [ 64 ]
 dark, and his complexion clear, tho’ brown; he has a low forehead, and his hair (of which he has a great profusion) grows beautifully round his temples; his mouth is extremely wide, but, to make amends for that defect, Nature has furnished him with the most charming set of teeth imaginable; and nothing can equal the dimples that play about his chin and cheeks when he smiles.
 You would be charmed with his address and manner; there is something so open and unreserved in his deportment, that you cannot doubt of the sincerity of what he says.
-He is no puppy; but conforms to and gives a little into fashion.
+He is no puppy; but conforms to and gives a little into
 [ 65 ]
 fashion.
 In short, my dear, he is, in every respect, a charming man.
 The Mannings are to dine with us today; and Lady Spencer has invested Fitzherbert and Maitland. — They do not know that Harriot is in town; but I told the former to steel his heart, as I intended to introduce him to a very beautiful girl of my acquaintance.
 He smiled, and shook his head, as much as to say, My heart is very safe.
 I shall call for the Mannings in Lady Spencer’s coach, that Fitzherbert might not see their equipage, as that would entirely frustrate my scheme.
-I shall tell Harriot that Sir James is to dine with us; and when
+I shall tell Harriot that Sir James is to dine with us; and
 [ 66 ]
 when they meet, how shall I enjoy their mutual surprise.
 But my servant tells me the coach is at the door adieu, therefore, for the present.

 Twelve o’clock.-- What heartfelt pleasure must every worthy mind experience from bestowing happiness on others.
 Not the greatest epicure could feel half the satisfaction from feasting on the most luxurious rarity, that I have this day derived from the happiness of Fitzherbert and his Harriot.

 I left you, my lovely friend, to call on the Mannings.
 When I got to Cavendish Square, I found them already.
-Harriot looked so beautiful, that

-[ 67 ]
-that I began to fear she would rival me in Maitland’s opinion, and then I should have been angry indeed.
+Harriot looked so beautiful, [ 67 ] that I began to fear she would rival me in Maitland’s opinion, and then I should have been angry indeed.
 While we were jumbling over the stones, I asked her whether she had seen Musgrave.
-“No, my dear, ” replied she, “we do not know where he lodges, and therefore could not let him know we were come to town; but Lady Manning proposes going to Ranelaugh this evening, where I hope we shall meet him, as I am very impatient to introduce him to you.” — The coach by this time stopped at our door; at which instant, Lord Maitland and Sir James came, and, observing it was our carriage, waited to hand us out; but it
+“No, my dear, ” replied she, “we do not know where he lodges, and therefore could not let him know we were come to town; but Lady Manning proposes going to Ranelaugh this evening, where I hope we shall meet him, as I am very impatient to introduce him to you.” — The coach by this time stopped at our door; at which instant, Lord Maitland and Sir James came, and, observing it was our carriage, waited to hand us out; but
 [ 68 ]
 it would require greater powers in the descriptive way than I am mistress of to give you an adequate idea of the surprise and joy painted on their countenances, when they beheld each other.
 Sir James, who had not the least idea of her being in town, thought it all enchantment; but when I presented her to him as my sister, he looked as if he had hardly dared believe the evidence of his senses.
-I then turned to Harriot, saying, “I hope my Harriot will be inclined to look as favourable on Sir James Fitzherbert as she has ever done on Musgrave, ” when she exclaimed, ‘‘ Never, never will I be his!” and fainted in my
+I then turned to Harriot, saying, “I hope my Harriot will be inclined to look as favourable on Sir James Fitzherbert as she has ever done on Musgrave, ” when she exclaimed, ‘‘ Never, never will I be his!” and fainted in
 [ 69 ]
 my arms.
 The afflicted Fitzherbert traversed the room in the greatest agitation, while Maitland assisted me in bringing her to life.
 As soon as she recovered she entreated to be left alone with me; and when her request was complied with, she addressed me in the following terms: “Cruel Amelia, thus to triumph over me in generosity!
 Could you imagine your Harriot base enough to marry the man who possesses your heart?
 No! though I loved Musgrave.
 I cannot love Fitzherbert! — Why did you subject me to this dreadful interview but to see me united at the expense of your felicity? — yet know, Amelia, I will not